 There is a strong correlation between music and the way we study.
 Research shows that when children are given proper instructions on musical instruments, they score high on tasks that require spatial-temporal cognition, math, and hand-eye coordination.
 This can be attributed to the relation between music and math skills.

+Wondering how to make music or how to write a song?
 A musician has to continually subdivide the beats to be able to interpret the rhythmic notations.
 In fact, practicing music, paying attention to details, and the discipline required to learn music can prove to be a strong base for building math skills.

 Moreover, research has also shown that children who learn through music retain information better than those who learn just by verbal instructions.
 Kids can remember concepts or facts better when it is put in a song or rhythm.
 Any kind of musical element can help you recall important details.